oddy-boop/Edusync-git/supabase/rls_policies.md

 ---
 ## `attendance_records` Policies

 These policies secure the attendance records table.
+Please **delete all old policies** for `attendance_records` before adding these new ones.

 ### Policy 1: `Admins can manage all attendance`
 -   **Policy Name:** `Admins can manage all attendance`